-Here are 10 things + extra tips every high school girl should know before going to college:
+10 things + extra tips every girl should know before going off to university:

-2. You have to do well in school so that you learn, continue getting smarter, and have good grades that will help you get into the best schools.
-Better schools will train you better and make you more attractive to employers - at the end of the day school is to help you learn skills that you will use to make money.
+2. We know our parents and others might hound us to work hard, do well, and earn good grades; it turns out they're right and only looking for your best interest.
+You have to do well in school so that you learn, continue getting smarter, and allow yourself to be independent in the future.
+Good grades in high school will help you get into better universities, and better universities will help lead you to better careers.
+Prestigious universities will train you well and make you more attractive to ideal employers - at the end of the day school is there to teach you professional skills that you will use to make money.

 3. Start building on good habits and maintaining a healthy lifestyle.
-Eat healthy, exercise, stay fit, dress fashionably, have good hygiene, work hard, keep improving, and above all, maintain your confidence in yourself.
+Eat healthy, exercise, stay fit, dress fashionably, maintain good hygiene and self-care, work hard, keep improving, and above all, keep an undeniable confidence in yourself and ability to succeed.

 4. Your friends will play a major role in shaping the person you become and college is all about shaping your future, so choose your friends wisely.

 5. Don't worry so much about boys or other people in general.
 Don't let others occupy too much of your mind or time.
-Go out, do your things, choose the right relationships, but don't waste time with drama, people, and things you don't appreciate.
+Go out, do your thing, choose the right relationships, and don't waste time with drama, negative people, and things that don't make you better.

 5. What you put into your body matters.
-Depending on the university you go to, yes, there will be parties, drinking, drugs, and sex.
-Be aware that what you put into your body matters - be sure not to over-do anything.
+Depending on the university you go to, there will be parties, alcohol, drugs, and sex.
+Be aware that what you put into your body matters - and avoid over-doing anything - all is good in moderation.
 Have fun, control yourself, and most importantly, stay safe.

 7. You always have a choice, stay confident and make your own decisions - don't allow others to make YOUR decisions for YOU.